-The Pittsburgh Penguins and General Manager Ray Shero have reportedly signed prospect goaltender Tristan Jarry to a three-year entry-level contract – according to the team’s website.
+The Pittsburgh Penguins and general manager Ray Shero have reportedly signed prospect goaltender Tristan Jarry to a three-year entry-level contract – according to the team’s website.

 Playing in the Western Hockey League (WHL) for the Edmonton Oil Kings, Jarry split goaltender starts with Laurent Brossoit last season.
 Standing at 6-foot-1 and weighing in at 178-pounds, Jarry is a puck stopping machine.

 In 27 contests, Jarry finished the year 18-7-0, while impressively leading the entire WHL in goals-against-average (1.61) and save percentage (.936).
 He also ranked fourth in the WHL with six shutouts.